Ahmed Gagaâ: Club career

 Born on December 21, 1994, Gagaâ spent his entire youth career with Paradou AC.

 USM Bel-Abbès

 In January 2015, Gagaâ was loaned out by Paradou AC to USM Bel-Abbès for the second half of the 2014–15 Algerian Ligue Professionnelle 1.
 On January 24, he made his professional debut, coming on as a substitute in the 66th minute in a league match against ES Sétif.
 He would go on to make 13 league appearances in the season, 12 of them as a starter but was unable to help Bel-Abbès avoid relegation.

 JS Kabylie

 In June 2015, Gagaâ was loaned out again by Paradou AC, this time to JS Kabylie for the 2015–16 season.

 Paradou AC

-He return to Paradou AC in 2016, and he realized the accession to the Algerian Ligue Professionnelle 1 with his team.
+He returned to Paradou AC in 2016, and he realized the accession to the Algerian Ligue Professionnelle 1 with his team.

 CA Bordj Bou Arréridj

 In 2019, he signed a two-year contract with CA Bordj Bou Arréridj.